 Although Edmund Whiting Woodruff and George C. Green were both issued the original patent for their “Woodruff & Green Paper-File” on March 31, 1868, Green’s name never appears in the common names for these files, which are also known as Woodruff file holders, Woodruff’s file holders, or bayonet files.
 Exactly two weeks after the issuing of Woodruff and Green’s patent, two other men E. J. Smith and B. H. Cheever, were issued Patent No. 76,834 for a very similar but less technically sophisticated “Bill & Paper File.”
 Other manufacturers have also made versions of these filing systems, but the name Woodruff remains attached to all of these.Originally, Woodruff files were made primarily of wood, but in later years they were made entirely of steel.
 These files were used most commonly for the storage of case files, sometimes wrapped in red tape or paper sleeves.
 These file boxes usually came in one size, about 4 inches wide, 10 inches high, and 12 inches deep (approximately 10 X 25.5 X 30.5 cm), but these could be made to order in different sizes.
-These filing systems remain in use in much of the United States today, particularly for the continuing storage of court case files, and often because the conservation work required to humidify and slowly flatten the records is daunting.
+These filing systems were sold from the 1860s until at least 1928.
+They remain in use in the United States, particularly for the continuing storage of court case files, and often because the conservation work required to humidify and slowly flatten the records is daunting.